deadcoast/PS2---Python-Standards-Suite/src/templates/docs/CodeBase_Docs/System_Integration.md

 ## PROPERLY UTILIZING THE ARCHITECTURE DOCUMENTATION

-This file documents the current state of the Galactic Sprawl system architecture.
+This file documents the current state of the Python Standards Suite (PS2) system architecture.
 It serves as a comprehensive reference for all system components, their relationships, and implementation status.
 When analyzing the codebase, refer to this document to understand the intended architecture, identify gaps between the current implementation and the architectural vision, and determine what connections need to be established or fixed.
 This document represents the "source of truth" for system architecture decisions and should inform all implementation work.

 ## USAGE INSTRUCTIONS FOR IMPLEMENTATION

 When working with this architectural documentation:

 1. Reference specific components using their unique identifiers to ensure precise communication about system elements
-2. Parse all JSON objects and TypeScript interfaces as structured specifications that define the intended implementation
+2. Parse all {code_language} objects and {code_language} interfaces as structured specifications that define the intended implementation
 3. When implementing a component, first analyze the relevant codebase files to understand current implementation status
 4. Fill in any placeholder values in the interfaces with concrete code implementations that align with architectural standards
 5. Present implementation suggestions with specific code examples that follow the architectural patterns